tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-09-wayfinding-scientific-reasoning.md

 ## Getting lost

 There's also an argument for ditching the map entirely and just going with the flow.
-In Mary Oliver's essay "Upstream," she remembers a time during her youth when others thought her lost, but she was really just following a river far upstream, entranced by the beauty of the natural world so much that she ceased to take note of her camp location or the standard trails and other boundaries.
+In Mary Oliver's essay "Upstream," Oliver remembers a time during her youth when others thought her lost, but she was really just following a river far upstream, entranced by the beauty of the natural world so much that she ceased to take note of her camp location or the standard trails and other boundaries.
 Remembering this time, she writes, poetically:

 > Sometimes the desire to be lost again, as long ago, comes over me like a vapor.
 With growth into adulthood, responsibilities claimed me, so many heavy coats.
 I didn’t choose them, I don’t fault them, but it took time to reject them.
 Now in the spring I kneel, I put my face into the packets of violets, the dampness, the freshness, the sense of ever-ness. ....
 May I stay forever in the stream."
 (7)